Italy at a Glance

 City life is full of greenhouse gases due to the immense overload of traffic.
 Waste disposal in general is a bit underdeveloped, and the country has yet to take charge of factories that dispose of their sewage and waste into the Po River.

-The good news is that the Italian government, spurred on by the European Union and the UNESCO, is looking into environmentally friendly solutions to the above listed problems.
+The good news is that the Italian government, spurred on by the European Union and UNESCO, is looking into environmentally friendly solutions to the above-listed problems.
 This should make life in Italy a lot greener in the future.